MA in Public Relations with New Media? #ChooseCIT

 Since arriving here, I have been asked a thousand times why I chose Ireland and Cork Institute of Technology (CIT) to pursue my Master degree in Public Relations with New Media.
 I mean, come on, #WhyNot?

-This time, instead of saying I opted for Ireland because of this and that, I decide to make my answer a little bit different.
+This time, instead of saying I opted for Ireland because of this and that, I decided to make my answer a little bit different.
 Let’s play a scenario game… let’s imagine what you would miss out on if you didn’t choose Ireland and Public Relations (PR) with New Media at CIT…

 Knowing what really matters…